 Of course, you aren’t here to read about the causes – no, you want to know what you need to do if it happens.
 And that brings us to the main point of today’s article…

 What happens when water gets inside an electrical outlet?

 When water gets inside an electrical outlet, there’s a danger, end of story!
 Not only will the outlet stop working but there’s also a high risk of electrical shock, burns, and short circuits.

-If you’re worried, we strongly recommend getting in touch with an emergency electrician in Melbourne.
-We’re trained for events just like this – you can trust us to fix the issue safely and to protect you, your family and your home.
+If you’re worried, we strongly recommend getting in touch with a 24 hour electrician in Melbourne.
+We’re trained for issues just like this – you can trust us to fix the problem efficiently, and to restore safety to your home for your family.

 What to do if an electrical outlet gets wet?

 Prevention is better than cure – if you ask us, the best way to stay safe is to take preventative action, waterproofing your sockets by sealing the edges of your mounts or keeping sockets plugged when not in use to stop water from getting in.

 Of course, you can’t stop every accident or safety risk.